Login or Register to make a submission.

 • Title

 The title should be simple, readeable, concise, informative, creative and attract reader.
 The title consisting of a maximum of 100 characters (including spaces) for running headers should also be provided.
-The title is typed in bold, use capital letters for each beginning of a word, except for conjunctions and prepositions.
-It should be use font Book Antiqua (13pt).
+The title of the article contains the formal object, material object, and context, written in a maximum of 15 words (font Calibri (Body) 16pt).

 • Author(s) name(s) and affiliation(s)

 A list of all authors, as well as corresponding addresses, and e-mail address should be provided.
 Addresses should contain all information necessary for an effective mail delivery.
 E-mail should also be provided to speed up communication between readers and authors.
 This information will be published unless authors request otherwise.
-It should be use font Book Antiqua (11pt).
+It should be use font Calibri(body) 14 pt.

 • Abstract